mohamed17717/changes-log/README.md

 ## Built With

-- Django -  The web framework used
+- **Django** -  The web framework used

 ## Features

-There is 2 types of accounts
+### There is 2 types of accounts

-1. User
+1. **User**
-      - cant see other users or others projects
+      1. can't see other users or others projects
-      - see only his projects
+      2. see only his projects
-      - make comment on changes
+      3. make comment on changes
-      - edit the comment
+      4. edit the comment
-1. Admin
+1. **Admin**
-      - List of all users and projects in homepage
+      1. List of all users and projects in homepage
-      - create new user
+      2. create new user
-      - search in users and projects
+      3. search in users and projects
-      - create project
+      4. create project
-      - ( create | update | edit ) versions
+      5. ( create | update | edit ) versions
-      - ( create | update | edit ) changes
+      6. ( create | update | edit ) changes
-      - replay for user comment
+      7. replay for user comment